ZAMBEZI DOLL COMPANY

 The Zambezi Doll Makers in 2012

-Until the Mama Bakhita Cheshire Home came into being in 1996, there were few options for children with handicaps in Livingstone, Zambia.
+Before the Mama Bakhita Cheshire Home came into being in 1996, there were few options for children with handicaps in Livingstone.
 They stayed at home and many were kept out of sight because of prejudice and shame.
-The free services offered at the Mama Bakhita, such as education, physiotherapy and medical attention, gradually made people aware that these kids could learn and contribute to their community.
+When the Mama Bakhita opened, the free services they offered, such as education, physiotherapy and medical attention, gradually made people aware that these children could learn and contribute to their community.

 It seemed to me that a simple, handmade doll could be a valuable product that the mothers of children at the Mama Bakhita Home might be able to produce and sell.

 And so, Zambezi Dolls were born....

 In 2010 I spent three weeks working with these women to develop a doll that could be made entirely by hand, and could be sold for enough money to make an economic difference in their lives.

 Over the months and years, this group of women evolved into a true cooperative.
 Together they produce beautifully made dolls, entirely sewn by hand.
 Every detail has been studied and practiced, and the quality of each stitch is evident.

 Listen to the harmony of the Zambezi Doll Makers at work